• Skip to main content

 The Fourth Official

-The fourth official can also be called reserve referee or replacement referee.
+The fourth official can also be called a reserve referee or replacement referee.
 He plays a very important role in football matches.
-He was added recently in the officiating crew.
-Note, The fourth official is simply instructed to assist the referee at all times, and their duties are largely at the discretion of the referee.
+He was added recently to the officiating crew.
+Note, The fourth official is instructed to assist the referee at all times, and their duties are largely at the discretion of the referee.

-In general, fourth officials are responsible for assisting the referee with:
+In general, fourth officials are responsible for assisting the referee with the following:

 • He assists the referee in a variety of tasks and may be called upon to replace another match official.

-• Fourth official indicating there should be a minimum of two minutes of injury-time played acting as the contact point between the match officiating crew and any outside agents (such as stadium managers, security personnel and ball retrievers)
+• The fourth official indicated there should be a minimum of two minutes of injury time played, acting as the contact point between the match officiating crew and any outside agents (such as stadium managers, security personnel, and ball retrievers)

-• He keeps an extra set of records and helps make sure the referee does not make a serious error such as cautioning the wrong player, or giving two cautions to the same player and forgetting to send off the player He also helps the referee to identify offences.
+• He keeps an extra set of records and helps make sure the referee does not make a serious error, such as cautioning the wrong player, giving two cautions to the same player, and forgetting to send off the player.
+He also helps the referee to identify offences.

 Additional Assistant Referee

-The additional assistant referee (AAR) is an official that assists the referee behind the goal line and to assist the referee in observing any incident that may occur near the penalty area.
+The additional assistant referee (AAR) is an official that assists the referee behind the goal line and assists the referee in observing any incident that may occur near the penalty area.

 Their positioning also gives a good view to assist the referee in “ghost goal”-type incidents.
-The trial was evaluated by IFAB technical experts.
+IFAB technical experts evaluated the trial.

-This trial was later extended to the 2011–12 UEFA Champions League and qualifying games and the final tournament for the UEFA Euro 2012.
+This trial was later extended to the 2011–12 UEFA Champions League, qualifying games, and the final tournament for the UEFA Euro 2012.
 Their reception has been mixed.

-The use of additional assistant referees was approved by the International Football Association Board (IFAB) in July 2012.
+The International Football Association Board (IFAB) approved the use of additional assistant referees in July 2012.

-Additional assistant referees were used in the 2013 Scottish Cup Final, the first time they had been utilised in a domestic match in Scottish football.
+Additional assistant referees were used in the 2013 Scottish Cup Final, the first time they had been utilized in a domestic match in Scottish football.

 The fifth official